 Worst to First Jerseys: Columbus Blue Jackets

-Columbus, which shares the title with Minnesota for being the league’s youngest franchise, don’t have a ton of different jerseys to their name.
+Columbus – a relatively young franchise currently in its 19th season – don’t have a ton of different jerseys to their name.
 But they’ve got more than one, so if there’s a countdown list to be made, then let’s make it.
-And besides, some of the changes that the Blue Jackets have made to their jerseys over their 14 years in the league are among the best and worst in the league.
+And besides, some of the changes that the Blue Jackets have made to their jerseys over the years are among the best and worst in the league.
 Got your interest?
 Good…let’s get this list going.

-Here’s how this works: I’ll count down, from worst to first, all the jerseys the Blue Jackets have ever worn.
-Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
+Here’s how this works: we’ll count down, from worst to first, all the jerseys the Blue Jackets have ever worn.
+Homes and aways will be lumped into the same category (so, more of a jersey “era”) and we won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys will stand on their own.
-And I’m focusing on the jerseys only, not the entire uniform.
-The jersey images are compliments of the fine people over at nhluniforms.com.
+And we’re focusing on the jerseys only, not the entire uniform.
 For the Blue Jackets, there’s 4 different jerseys/eras.
 And we’ll start with the worst one:

 4. 2003–2007 Third Jerseys

 Third jerseys have a pretty sordid history, with the earliest third jerseys being among some of the worst jerseys the league has ever seen.
-But some third jerseys are also pretty excellent, as the St Louis Blues proved in their recent Worst To First post.
+But some third jerseys are also pretty excellent (foreshadowing).
 These aren’t even close to being the worst third jerseys ever, but obviously (as they’re in last place) they’re not really that great either.

 As third jerseys go, they’re decidedly uninteresting.
 In that sense, they’re a real missed opportunity to do something interesting and play on the Civil War history for which the team is named.
 Instead, they gave us a slightly modified version of the regular home and away jerseys they wore during this era.
 Well, hey, at least they didn’t put Stinger on the front or anything.